choupit0/FortiRule/README.md

 > __Warning__
 >
 > Currently, it's not possible to delete data within the files.
 And there's no file to handle the hash of malware, the fourth type of threat feeds.

+# To Do
+Enhance security and better filter/control server-side input data.